-On behalf of the Department of Nursing's faculty and staff, I would like to extend my sincerest welcome.
+On behalf of the Nursing program's faculty and staff, I would like to extend our sincerest welcome.
 We are so excited to have you begin your path to professional nursing with us.
-Each of you have already earned a mark of distinction as a member of the first cohort admitted to the new Bachelor of Science in Nursing program, Fall 2022.
+Each of you have already earned a mark of distinction as a member of your class to begin your professional nursing education journey.
 You will represent and set the standard of a SUNO student nurse for many more to come behind you.
 Hold your head high as we begin the journey through academic excellence in undergraduate nursing together.
 We offer a rigorous, evidenced-based curriculum to facilitate your socialization into the professional nursing role.
 It won't be easy, but it will be worth it!